navneetguptacse/Plantify/README.md

 ### Frequently Asked Questions (FAQ)

-**Q: How do I create an account on Plantify?**

-**A:** To create an account, simply click on the "Sign Up" button on the homepage and follow the registration process.

 **Q: Can I use Plantify on my mobile device?**

 **A:** Yes, Plantify is optimized for mobile devices and can be accessed through your device's web browser.